3F/web.vsSBE/Examples/Artefacts.md

 ## CI / Special Build Servers / Devenv

-Well., not important where use it - simply configure and use any scripts for any environments.
-It means you should see the same result on your PC(for example) for the same script:
+Well., not important where use it..

+Simply configure and use any scripts for any environments.
+It means you should see the same result on your PC(for example) and for another with identical script:

 ![Artefacts on PC](https://bytebucket.org/3F/vssolutionbuildevent/wiki/Resources/examples/artefacts_pc.png)

+You can also read this:

 * How to work with [CI components](../CI).
 * [.vssbe for each .sln (Solution File)](../Features/.vssbe)